This post may contain affiliate links. Please read our disclosure policy.

 photos for how to stuff a turkey cavity before cooking

-To flavor and perfume your bird, fill the cavity with a variety of herbs and aromatics.
+To season and perfume your bird, fill the cavity with a variety of herbs and aromatics.

 • Onion and/or Garlic.
 Split the garlic in half and cut the onion into wedges.
 No need to peel either, as they will be discarded.